-This section describes miscellaneous features offered by the RCP client.
+This section describes miscellaneous features offered by the UI client.

 Saving and Loading¶